Eadgyth/Programming-Editor/README.md

 <p>
 PROBLEMS <br>
 1) The undo/redo may cause problems with regard to the syntax coloring.
-A problem that occured when a colored word is at a line end and a newline before this word is undone seems be circumvented(not really understood though)<br>
+A problem that occured while undoing a line break right after a colored word seems be circumvented, though (whether it's understood is another question).<br>
 2) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).
 <br>